Zenedith/challenges/bus_route_challenge/README.md

 space separated list of integers.
 This list contains at least three integers.
 The **first** integer represents the bus **route id**.
 The bus route id is unique among all other bus route ids in the input.
 The remaining integers in the list represent a list of **station ids**.
 A station id may occur in multiple bus routes, but can never occur twice within the same bus route.

+> VALIDATORY:
+- schema
+- unikalnosc stacji w linii

+> LIMITY

 You may assume 100,000 as upper limit for the number of bus routes, 1,000,000 as upper limit for the number of stations, and 1,000 as upper limit for the number of station of one bus route.
 Therefore, your internal data structure should still fit into memory on a suitable machine.

+> dane w pamieci powinny sie zmiescic

 *Note: The bus route data file will be a local file and your service will get the path to file as the first command line argument.
 Your service will get restarted if the file or its location changes.*

+> plik ladowany przy starcie uslugi, jesli sie zmieni, powinna sie zrestartowac (watch?)
+> obsluga sytuacji, gdy sciezka jest niepoprawna

 ### REST API